thradams/cake/ownership.md

 ```

-### Owner = Non-owner
+#### Owner = Non-owner

 This is not allowed.

-The exception is we can initialize/assign owner pointer to the null pointer constant.
+The exception initialization/assignment of owner pointers to the null pointer constant.

 ```c
 T _Owner * p1 = 0;       //OK